freedomofpress/securedrop/docs/development/tips_and_tricks.rst

 in ``./install_files/ansible-base``.
 You can manually inspect these files to append values to your local ``torrc``, as in the ``cat`` example above.
-Note that the ``cat`` example above will also add the ATHS info for the Document Interface, as well, which is useful for testing.
+Note that the ``cat`` example above will also add the ATHS info for the Journalist Interface, as well, which is useful for testing.

 Architecture Diagrams
 ---------------------